5G-MAG/Getting-Started/pages/5g-media-streaming/tutorials/end-to-end.md

 ### 1. Installing the Application Function
 The first component that we need to install is the **5GMSd Application Function (AF)**.
 The AF is a network function that forms part of the 5G Media Streaming framework as defined in TS 26.501.
 AF is a logical function which embodies control plane aspects such as provisioning, configuration, and reporting, among others.
 Such functions can be provisioned by the 5GMSd Application Provider using a RESTful HTTP-based API (M1d).
 Another RESTful HTTP-based configuration and reporting API (M5d) is exposed to 5GMSd Clients.

 The detailed installation guide for the AF can be found in the corresponding [Github repository](https://github.com/5G-MAG/rt-5gms-application-function).
-Note that for this tutorial we are following the [installation guide](https://github.com/5G-MAG/rt-5gms-application-function/wiki/Testing-as-a-Local-User#running) to run the AF as a local user.

 ### 2. Installing the Application Server
 Next, we need to install the **5GMSd Application Server (AS)**.
 The AS provides 5G Media Streaming services to a population of 5GMSd Clients.
 This logical function embodies the data plane aspects that deal with media content (for instance, a Content Delivery Network).
 The content is ingested (both HTTP push- or pull-based are supported) from 5GMSd Application Providers at reference point `M2d`.
 The content is distributed to 5GMSd Clients at reference point `M4d`, which supports standard pull-based content retrieval protocols (e.g. DASH).